 The Right and Wrong Ways to Get Attention

 The bottom line is: there’s a right way and a wrong way to get attention.
 There’s also a right way and a wrong way to get your work noticed.
 Don’t try and catch my eye through tricks or overstepping your bounds on the Internet.
 Catch my attention with the strength of your work and through official channels.
 All of the scenarios I mention above annoy me.
 And when I’m grumpy, I focus my frustration on the source of the social networking error: you.

-You may be trying to expose me to the coolest event, newsletter, query, game of Angry Birds ever, but I am never going to notice it because I’m too busy thinking you’re rude.
+You may be trying to expose me to the coolest event, newsletter, query, creative writing blog, or game of Angry Birds ever, but I am never going to notice it because I’m too busy thinking you’re rude.
 If you really have something wonderful to show me, just show me like a normal person, don’t resort to Internet gimmicks.